horbyn/horbyn.github.io/source/about/index.md

 <font size=5 face="Comic Sans MS">

-- &#x2728; color: purple
+- &#x2728; color: Purple
-- &#x1F3C0; sport: basketball
+- &#x1F3C0; sport: Basketball
-- &#x1F3AE; game: Sekiro
+- &#x1F3AE; game: Black Myth: Wukong
-- &#x1F3E0; girl: emm..
+- &#x1F3E0; girl: Aha

 </font>
 <br></br>

 ## <font face="Trebuchet MS" size=6><b>Excerpt: </b></font> &#x1F4AA;

 <font size=5 face="Comic Sans MS">Hey!
 This is Horbyn, nice to meet you!
-My learning interests are centred on low-level and architecture, including hardware and software, although I am now poor at.
-Fighting against confusions and hardness, My goal to be a great GPer I chase all the time has still a long way to go.
-I am highly pleased my ideas are tell, then share with you here.</font>
+My learning interests are centred on low-level architectures and networking, although I am now poor at.
+Fighting against confusions and hardness, My goal is to be a programming star which I chase all the time, but has still a long way to go.
+I am highly pleased my ideas are told, then shared with you here.</font>

 <br></br>